pointstablecoin/point/doc/README.md

 Setup
 ---------------------
-[Point Core](http://MERGE.org/wallet) is the original MERGE client and it builds the backbone of the network.
-However, it downloads and stores the entire history of MERGE transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
+[Point Core](http://POINT.org/wallet) is the original POINT client and it builds the backbone of the network.
+However, it downloads and stores the entire history of POINT transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
 Thankfully you only have to do this once.

 Running
 ---------------------
-The following are some helpful notes on how to run MERGE on your native platform.
+The following are some helpful notes on how to run POINT on your native platform.

 ### Unix